Cheap as chips: how to buy a banger and run it for peanuts

 Owning and driving a banger is a decent way of saving cash on a car - here's what you need to know

 The experience of owning an old banger can go one of two ways.
-You either save a fortune over the cost of running a modern car, or you endure constant frustration and concern when you climb behind the wheel about whether or not you’ll make it to your next destination.
+You could either end up saving a fortune over the cost of running a modern car, or else you might endure constant frustration and concern when you climb behind the wheel about whether or not you’ll make it to your next destination.

 In 22 years of driving I’ve owned a succession of cheap motors, and it’s all my father’s fault.
 When I was growing up, my dad never spent more than £1,000 on a car.
 Some were brilliant – the Ford Cortina 2.0 GLS stands out – and others, such as our Vauxhall Carlton estate, were so unreliable you’d have sworn they were possessed.